i Legal system in the BVI

 These orders are often coupled with a disclosure order regarding the defendant's assets to ensure that the freezing order is effective (i.e., by which to 'police' the order).
 Orders can be granted ex parte, but cannot exceed 28 days.
 A claimant who successfully obtains an interim freezing order must give an undertaking for damages and costs with the object of compensating the defendants if the claimant should ultimately be unsuccessful at the trial and the court should later find that the defendants have suffered loss as a result of the grant of the order.

-The Court of Appeal, however, has demonstrated a reluctance to grant worldwide relief, given the expense and inconvenience to respondents.34 Jurisdiction of the courts in the BVI is based on Section 24(l) of the West Indies Associated States Supreme Court (Virgin Islands) Ordinance (Chapter 80) and is ordinarily ancillary to the court's substantive jurisdiction.
-Typically, the freezing order is made personally against the respondent, rather than against specific assets.35 However, the BVI court can also grant an order for the 'detention, custody, or preservation' of specific assets that are the subject of a proprietary claim.36
+The Court of Appeal, however, has demonstrated a reluctance to grant worldwide relief, given the expense and inconvenience to respondents unless there is sufficient safeguards provided for by way of undertakings.37 Jurisdiction of the courts in the BVI is based on Section 24(l) of the Eastern Caribbean Supreme Court (Virgin Islands) Act 1968 and is ordinarily ancillary to the court's substantive jurisdiction.
+Typically, the freezing order is made personally against the respondent, rather than against specific assets.38 However, the BVI court can also grant an order for the 'detention, custody, or preservation' of specific assets that are the subject of a proprietary claim.39

-One of the most important cases in this area was Black Swan Investment.37 In this case, Justice Edward Bannister QC found that a freestanding freezing order could be granted in the BVI, even when no proceedings were contemplated in the jurisdiction and there was no cause of action against the BVI respondent.38
+Freezing orders against third parties are available in the BVI (and are known as 'Chabra' injunctions), and the Court follows established English and Cayman Islands jurisprudence in this area.40 One of the most important cases in this area was Black Swan Investment.41 In this case, Justice Edward Bannister QC found that a freestanding freezing order could be granted in the BVI, even when no proceedings were contemplated in the jurisdiction and there was no cause of action against the BVI respondent.42

 The applicant must show that the company's assets are being dissipated and satisfy the court that the appointment of provisional liquidators is either necessary to preserve the value of the company's assets or necessary in the public interest.